Abstracted-Labs/InvArch/ipf/README.md

 {
   "external_url": {
     "type": "string",
-    "description": "HTTP or IPFS URL for finding out more about this token.
+    "description": "HTTP or IPFS URL for finding out more about this file.
 If IPFS, MUST be in the format of ipfs://ipfs/HASH"
   },
   "image": {
     "type": "string",